model-checking/kani/kani-docs/src/bookrunner.md

 Because of that, we run up to three different types of jobs when generating the report:
  * `check` jobs: This check uses the Rust front-end to detect if the example is valid Rust code.
- * `codegen` jobs: This check uses the RMC back-end to determine if we can generate GotoC code.
+ * `codegen` jobs: This check uses the Kani back-end to determine if we can generate GotoC code.
  * `verification` jobs: This check uses CBMC to obtain a verification result.

 Note that these are incremental: A `verification` job depends on a previous `codegen` job.